Support for nuclear bridges partisan divide

 "I thought it was somewhat of a desperate move by the administration to try to reach out and look bipartisan," said Stephen Smith, executive director of the Southern Alliance for Clean Energy.

-Smith speculated the $8.33 billion offered for the nuclear reactors in Georgia and the overall $54.5 billion in Obama's budget may be an effort to coax Republicans into supporting an energy and climate change bill that has stalled in the Senate.
+Smith speculated the $8.33 billion offered for the nuclear reactors in Georgia and the overall $54.5 billion in Obama's budget may be an effort to coax Republicans into supporting an energy bill and a climate change bill that has stalled in the Senate.

 "It does not make any sense for taxpayers' money to be put at risk to try to resurrect a mature industry like nuclear power," Smith said.
 "If it is such a good deal for ratepayers and taxpayers, then why isn't Wall Street stepping up and putting money into it?
 Because they know there is a great risk."